-To prepare for the end of the Public Health emergency (PHE), the Enacted Budget provides funding for the resumption of processing Medi-Cal redeterminations prioritizing continuity of Medi-Cal coverage with assistance by local and state government and community providers and also continues funding for Health Enrollment Navigators.
+To prepare for the end of the Public Health emergency (PHE), the Governor's FY 2022-23 May Revise proposes funding for the resumption of processing Medi-Cal redeterminations, prioritizing continuity of Medi-Cal coverage with assistance by local and state government and community providers.

-Legislation- Over the next two-and-a-half years, California will phase in the elimination of the asset test by raising the asset limit to \$130,000 for beneficiaries who receive Medi-Cal under the Non-Modified Adjusted Gross Income (MAGI) program effective July 1, 2022.
+Legislation- Over the next two-and-a-half years, California will phase in the elimination of the asset test by raising the asset limit to \$130,000 for beneficiaries who receive Medi-Cal under the Non-Modified Adjusted Gross Income (MAGI) program, effective July 1, 2022.
 Full elimination is expected by January 1, 2024.